jkjung-avt/tensorrt_demos/README.md

 To make the demo simpler to follow, I have already converted the PyTorch MODNet model to ONNX ("modnet/modnet.onnx").
 If you'd like to do the PyTorch-to-ONNX conversion by yourself, you could refer to [modnet/README.md](https://github.com/jkjung-avt/tensorrt_demos/blob/master/modnet/README.md).

-Here is the step-by-step guide:
+Here is the step-by-step guide for the demo:

 1. Install "pycuda" in case you haven't done so in Demo #3.
 Note that the installation script resides in the "ssd" folder.